Victoria Weston, PhD

 Associate Professor of Art, College of Liberal Arts

 Areas of Expertise

-History of Japanese, Chinese, and Asian art history; 19th and early 20th-century Japanese "traditional" schools of painting, domestic and international contexts; later 19th-century Japanese garden plants and design.
+History of Japanese, Chinese, and Asian art history, with research focusing on later 19th and early 20th-century Japanese neo-traditional painting in its domestic and international contexts.

 Professional Publications & Contributions

 Victoria Weston is a specialist in how traditional schools of Japanese painting engaged the positions of indigenous versus foreign.
 Weston focuses on Tokyo painters aligned with the art critic and educator Okakura Kakuzo, including Yokoyama Taikan, Hishida Shunso, and Shimomura Kanzan.
 These figures traveled and exhibited in Europe and America in the early 1900s; Weston conducts archival research on their activities in the American Northeast.
 Additionally, Weston is an active curator of exhibitions addressing Japanese art and the West.